In Flames: Sounds of a Playground Fading (2010–2012)

-The departure of guitarist and founding member Jesper Strömblad was announced on the band's MySpace on 12 February 2010.
-The parting was on good terms with Strömblad, stating that "I'm determined to fight and defeat my demons once and for all...", with the remaining band members backing his decision, though in a more recent declaration Fridén stated that their relationship with Strömblad was not going well.
-On 28 February 2011, it was announced that Engelin had re-joined the band to take the vacant spot left by Strömblad's departure.
+The amicable departure of rhythm guitarist and founding member Jesper Strömblad was announced on the band's MySpace on 12 February 2010.
+Strömblad stated, "I'm determined to fight and defeat my demons once and for all...", with the remaining band members backing his decision, though in a more recent declaration Fridén stated that their relationship with Strömblad was not going well.
+On 28 February 2011, it was announced that Engelin had rejoined the band to replace Strömblad.

-In early 2010, In Flames collaborated with Pendulum on their third studio album Immersion.
+In early 2010, In Flames collaborated with Pendulum on their third studio album, Immersion.
 The song "Self Versus Self" is one of three collaborations on the album.

 On 11 October 2010, In Flames entered IF Studios in Gothenburg to start recording their new album, tentatively titled Sounds of a Playground Fading.
-On 25 January 2011, the band announced that the recording of their new album was finished and that the album was being mixed.
-The album was recorded with producer Roberto Laghi.
+On 25 January 2011, the band announced that they had finished recording the album and it was being mixed.
+Roberto Laghi produced the album.

 To support the album, In Flames performed at the Sonisphere Festival in Knebworth, and alongside Megadeth, Trivium, Machine Head, Godsmack, and Disturbed at the Mayhem Festival 2011.
-They also played at Hellfest Festival 2011, headlining the second main stage, and Nova Rock Festival in Austria.
+They played at Hellfest Festival 2011, headlining the second main stage, and Nova Rock Festival in Austria.

 In March 2011, In Flames signed with Century Media Records.
-On 6 April 2011, In Flames announced their newest single, "Deliver Us", was slated for a May release.
-For part of the European tour, Jonas Ekdahl of DeathDestruction filled in for Svensson on drums, after Svensson's decision to remain in Sweden for a time following the birth of his child.
+On 6 April 2011, In Flames announced the single "Deliver Us" was slated for a May release.
+For part of the European tour, Jonas Ekdahl of DeathDestruction filled in for Svensson on drums, after Svensson remained in Sweden following the birth of his child.

 Sounds of a Playground Fading was released in Sweden on 15 June 2011, on 17 June 2011 in Germany, Austria, Switzerland and Norway, on 20 June 2011 in the UK, Benelux, France, Greece, Denmark and Portugal, on 21 June 2011 in North America, Spain and Italy, on 22 June 2011 in Finland, Hungary and Japan, and on 24 June 2011 in Australia and New Zealand.
 A video was made for "Deliver Us".
 It was filmed in Gothenburg, and was again directed by Ullaeus, who also directed the second video from Sounds of a Playground Fading, "Where the Dead Ships Dwell".

-In an interview at Canada's Heavy MTL festival on 12 August 2012, frontman Anders Fridén revealed that In Flames will "start thinking about" recording their next studio album in 2013.
+In an interview at Canada's Heavy MTL festival on 12 August 2012, frontman Anders Fridén revealed that In Flames would "start thinking about" recording their next studio album in 2013.